 A twelve hour water window defined during which Program 1 will run over and over.

 Over-Water Limit: Warning or Stop.
-If the monthly irrigation limit is exceeded, this option determines if the DX3 controller generates an alert or stops watering completely.
+If the monthly irrigation limit is exceeded, this option determines if the DXi controller generates an alert (but keeps irrigating) or stops watering completely.